Primary Education (5-11) with QTS BA (Hons)

 Professional Placement Learning

-ITAPs in year three focus on pivotal concepts of targeted assessment to support children with SEND and curriculum design.
+In year three, ITAPs focus on targeted assessment to support children with SEND and on curriculum design.

 Entry requirements